PersonalProfessional Manifesto

 A Personal Tale

-As mentioned in the “personal” part of the about me section, I have a love for learning.
-I have this vidid memory of when I was 13 years old and in Year 7 (the first year of Australian highschool), walking up the long road to the main academic precinct of my high school.
+As mentioned in the “personal” part of the ” About Me ” section, I have a love for learning.
+I have this vivid memory of when I was 13 years old and in Year 7 (the first year of Australian high school), walking up the long road to the main academic precinct of my high school.
 I was feeling a strong sense of joy.
-Highschool was my first experience of being enrolled in many different subjects from language class to woodwork.
+High school was my first experience of being enrolled in many different subjects, from German to woodwork.
 It was a smorgasbord of learning!
 Looking back some 10 years later, I am proud of how excited I was about learning.
 At that snapshot of time, I clearly realised how special it is that I have the means of an excellent education, an institution where I could learn new things.

-In Year 7, my favourite subject was science, and so I dedicated an non proportional amount of time to studying and working on my science student research project.
-Receiving good grades, when progressing to Year 8, I was placed into the second highest science class within Year 8.
-Being placed into this class, combined with the belief that school is important, led to a desire to wanting to improve my rank within my other classes.
+In Year 7, my favourite subject was science, and so I dedicated a disproportionate amount of time to studying and working on my science student research project.
+Receiving good grades, when progressing to Year 8, I was placed into the second-highest science class within Year 8.
+Being placed into this class, combined with the belief that school is important, led to a desire to improve my rank within my other classes.
 I spent more and more time studying, and was starting to do better and better in school.

 However, this is sadly where the story turns bitter.
-With a desire to be the best that I could, over future years of high school, I started to lose track of what is really important.
-I became consumed with my short term vision of getting the best grade that I could.
-I was so consumed in fact, that in hindsight, the love of learning has been corrupted.
+With a desire to be the best that I could, over the future years of high school, I started to lose track of what was really important.
+I became consumed with my short-term vision of getting the best grade that I could.
+I was so consumed, in fact, that in hindsight, the love of learning has been corrupted.
 In sad contrast to my Year 7 self, my main priority was grades.
 From Year 7 to Year 10, I saw a brutal transformation, where I was now suffering from extreme anxiety around assessment tasks.
-I had put exams on such a high pedestal, that I became incredibly stressed about exams, and needed to seek help.
+I had put exams on such a high pedestal that I became incredibly stressed about them, and needed to seek help.

 Why take you along this very personal story?
 Well, I definitely think it’s risky being so honest, as it’s very easy for people to be critical of such experiences as my own.